 Importance of Span of Control

-- Timely Decision Making: Many small or big business decisions have to be taken at every hierarchy.
-The determination of the span of management helps in timely decision making.
+Many small or big business decisions have to be taken at every hierarchy.
+The determination of the span of management helps in timely decision-making.

-- Effective Control: Control is an essential principle of management.
-The span of control is used to achieve effective control over the business.
+Control is an essential principle of management.
+Managers use the span of control to achieve effective control over the business.

-- Communication: Business communication is how individuals interact within the business.
-To attain effective communication, the organizations use the span of control.
+Business communication is how individuals interact within the business.
+To attain effective communication, organizations use the span of control.
 It eases the communication flow and sends information to the lower levels of management.

 Factors Affecting Span of Management

-- Degree of Centralization: The degree of centralization and decentralization in the organizations has different numbers of subordinates working under a single superior.
-The centralized organizations have a narrow span of management and vice versa.
+The degree of centralization and decentralization impacts the span of management.
+As centralized organizations have a narrow span of management and vice versa.

-- Geographic Proximity: The scattered organization’s results in a narrow span as supervision is required at every location.
-If the organization is located on a single premise, the organization can use a wide span of management.
+The scattered organization results in a narrow span as supervision is required at every location.
+Whereas the organization situated at a single premise can use a wide span of management.

-- Qualification of Manager: The span of control largely depends on the capability of the manager or superior.
-If the superior is more qualified, he can handle more numbers subordinated under him, whereas if he is less capable, he can only supervise a few subordinates under him.
+The span of control largely depends on the capability of the manager or superior.
+If the superior is more qualified, he can handle more numbers subordinated under him.
+Whereas, if he is less capable, he can only supervise a few subordinates under him.

 Graicunas Theory of Span of Control

 Traditionally theorists suggested that ideally, one executive can handle three to eight subordinates.
-The experts disagree with this recommended number of associates and believe it cannot be specified and varies based on the situation.
+But the experts disagree with this recommended number of associates.
+Moreover, they believe it cannot be specified and varies based on the situation.